History of Indonesia: Dutch state rule

-After the VOC was dissolved in 1800 following bankruptcy, and after a short British rule under Thomas Stamford Raffles, the Dutch state took over the VOC possessions in 1816.
+After the VOC was dissolved in 1800 following bankruptcy, and after the end of British rule under Raffles' governorship, the Dutch state took over the VOC possessions in 1816.
 A Javanese uprising was crushed in the Java War of 1825–1830.
 After 1830, a system of forced cultivations and indentured labour was introduced on Java, the Cultivation System (in Dutch: cultuurstelsel).
 This system brought the Dutch and their Indonesian allies enormous wealth.
 The cultivation system tied peasants to their land, forcing them to work in government-owned plantations for 60 days of the year.
 The system was abolished in a more liberal period after 1870.
 In 1901, the Dutch adopted what they called the Ethical Policy, which included somewhat increased investment in indigenous education, and modest political reforms.

+Modeling the former successes of the VOC's former opium monopoly in the islands, and after a series of Opiumpacht, the Netherlands established the Opiumregie (Opium Monopoly), which began operations in Batavia in 1898.
+In 1934, this was merged with the Zoutregie to become the Opium-en-zoutregie (Opium and Salt Monopoly).
+The Opiumregie and the Opium-en-zootregie were the only legally authorized entities in the Dutch East Indies to sell opium, and they were also mandated with the enforcement powers to imprison any private party that sold opium, cocaine, or heroin in the islands.
+The Opiumregie managed a large police force, narcotics officers, and naval vessels to arrest anyone who consumed these drugs in districts where they were forbidden.
+The monopoly over opium was so resolute, that it was the impetus for the Dutch intervention in Bali.
+The government made millions selling opium.
+This monopoly did not stop until the Japanese invasion of Indonesia.